 The Code of Conduct reflects general principals of behavior accepted at the college.
 Any type of dishonest, abusive or destructive behavior may be subject to disciplinary actions.
 Any member of the College Community may file a Discipline Incident Report of an alleged violation of the Student Code of Conduct.
-Discipline Incident reports are available in the Chief Student Affairs Officer office.
+Discipline Incident reports are available in the VP of Enrollment and Student Affairs, office.
 All Trocaire students are responsible for knowing the Code of Conduct which is included in the student handbook.